MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 *   Breakpoints on caught or uncaught exceptions.
 *   XHR breakpoints that are triggered when the requested URL matches a substring that you provide.

-For more information about when and how to use each type, navigate to [Pause your code with breakpoints](./breakpoints.md).
+For more information about when and how to use each type, see [Pause your code with breakpoints](./breakpoints.md).

 A couple of code stepping controls aren't explained in this article.
-For more information, navigate to [Step over line of code](./reference.md#step-through-code) in the "Use the debugger features" article.
+For more information, see [Step over line of code](./reference.md#step-through-code) in "JavaScript debugging features".

 <!-- ====================================================================== -->
 ## See also

-*  [Use the debugger features](./reference.md) - Using the UI of the debugger in the Sources tool.
+*  [JavaScript debugging features](./reference.md) - Using the UI of the debugger in the Sources tool.
 *  [Sources tool overview](../sources/index.md) - Introduces the JavaScript debugger and code editor.